razerofficial/CChromaEditor/README.md

 	const char* path, double red, double green, double blue);
 ```

+---
 <a name="PluginFillNonZeroColorName"></a>
 **PluginFillNonZeroColorName**

+This method will only update colors in the animation that are not already
+set to black.
+Set the RGB value for a subset of colors in the specified
+frame.

 ```C++
 EXPORT_API void PluginFillNonZeroColorName(
 	const char* path, int frameId, int color);
 ```

+---
 <a name="PluginFillNonZeroColorNameD"></a>
 **PluginFillNonZeroColorNameD**